rl1987/trickster.dev/tricksterblog/content/post/grayhat-twitch-chatbots.md

 * Captcha solver integration for the cases when Twitch does ask for captcha.
 * Email auto-verification.
 * Randomization/spinning of response message so that Twitch does not discard it if multiple responses are sent in short timeframe.
+* Storing the authentication token in some local file so that the script would not need to perform login step every time it starts.